DUNE/VD_XA_PUBLICATION/README.md

 source setup.sh
 ```

-This will create a conda environment named `.venv` with all the required dependencies and install the dune_plot_style module to be used in the scripts.
+This will create a conda environment named `.venv` with all the required dependencies and install the dune_plot_style module to be used in the scripts (checkout [dune_plot_style](https://github.com/DUNE/dune_plot_style) for more details).
 To run the scripts, you can use:

 ```bash